laelbarlow/amoebae/README.md

 ## Quickstart

+Open a terminal window and enter the following commands.
 This works on macOS.

 Clone this git repository:

     git clone https://github.com/laelbarlow/amoebae.git

-Run the setup script:
+Run the setup script (this will take about 1 hour to complete):

     cd amoebae
     bash setup.sh

+Now open one of the tutorial jupyter notebooks:

+    bash run_env.sh

 <!---